Form Maker Calculator Extension

 - mathematical operations, such as addition, subtraction, multiplication, division,

-Attention: Calculator extension requires Form Maker version 1.8.32/2.8.32 and higher: if you are using an older version, please update your plugin.
+Attention: Calculator extension requires Form Maker version 1.8.32/2.8.32 or higher.
+If you are using an older version, please update your plugin.

 To activate calculator feature go to Form Maker > Forms, choose your form and go to Form Options > Calculator.
 Enable the extension.